Sports in Indianapolis: Indy Fuel

 The Indy Fuel is a minor league ice hockey team in the ECHL, the third tier of professional hockey in North America.
 The franchise was founded in 2013 and has been affiliated with the NHL's Chicago Blackhawks since the Fuel's foundation.
 The team has played at Indiana Farmers Coliseum since their founding.
 They are expected to relocate to the Indianapolis suburb of Fishers in 2024, upon completion of construction of the Fishers Event Center.

 Noblesville Boom

 The Noblesville Boom is a minor league basketball team in the NBA G League.
 The team was established in 2007 in the then NBA Development League (D-League), playing in the Allen County War Memorial Coliseum in Fort Wayne, Indiana as the Fort Wayne Mad Ants.
 They won a championship in the 2014 season.
 In 2015, the Indiana Pacers bought the team, and in 2023 they announced the team would relocate to Indianapolis as the Indiana Mad Ants.
 The Mad Ants initially planned to move from Gainbridge Fieldhouse to the suburb of Noblesville in 2024–25, coupled with a rebranding.
-The new venue, eventually known as The Arena at Innovation Mile, was delayed to 2025–26, with the rebranding as the Noblesville Boom taking place after the 2024–25 season.
+The new venue, eventually known as Riverview Health Arena at Innovation Mile, was delayed to 2025–26, with the rebranding as the Noblesville Boom taking place after the 2024–25 season.